nicbeuc/website/src/projects/rchiara.md

 <Image name="rchiara-styleguide" caption="A sampling of design elements used across the site" alt="r.chiara website style guide" />

+With the help of the new design system, we composed a suite of visually consistent modules the client could use out-of-the-box throughout the site in a variety of combinations.
+This gave nearly limitless possibilities for various promotions or releases throughout the season.

 <Divider />

 ## Elevating the Shopping Experience